 Fake guides tried to fool me everywhere in the medina.
 They often told me: ‘the medina is closed, this way, no, madame, come here.’
 In that situation, you wondered and were confused.
 At that moment, the fake guides offered to save you and show you the right way, then they asked for money.
 Or, they said: ‘here, nice place, beautiful, come, come.’
 You were curious, followed them to see the place because otherwise, you wouldn’t have found it, and eventually, they again asked for money.

 Nothing was for free in Morocco – everything was an exchange, a bargain, a business, an agreement.
 This way, I managed to explore the hidden Loscurtedores Tanneries and a nearby inn.
 I stubbornly paid only 7 Dirhams to the fake guide despite his smart, insistent efforts to charge me more.
-To get home, I activated the GPS on my smartphone, but sometimes it didn’t find enough satellites on the narrow streets of the medina.
+I activated the GPS on my smartphone to get home, but sometimes it didn’t find enough satellites on the narrow streets of the medina.
 Luckily, I found my way toward Casa Aya Medina without the help of other fake guides.

 A traditional Moroccan dinner in Fes

 Once we reached the Merinids neighborhood, we went to the flat of Mohamed’s brother, Najib.
 Najib lived with his wife – Samira, and their son – Youssef.
 Then, we climbed upstairs to another apartment where Mohamed lived with his mother – Milouda, and his sister – Fatiha.
-Both flats had a living room decorated with black-flower tiles and a couch disposed on three sides of the room (the traditional oriental style).
-The kitchen and the bathroom (a Turkish toilet where you had to flush water using a bucket) were basic.
+Both flats had a living room decorated with black-flower tiles and a sofa disposed on three sides of the room (the traditional oriental style).
+The kitchen and the bathroom (a Turkish toilet where you had to flush water using a bucket) comprised only the minimal requirements.
 Only the women shook hands with me and kissed me on the cheeks.
-Instead, Najib greeted me distantly.
+Instead, Najib greeted me from a distance.

 We served Moroccan tea in small glasses, with fancy biscuits, green olives, and Hawaii orange juice.
 Milouda and Samira made barbecue (mjmar) in a tray placed on the floor in the dining room or outside the flat, on the staircase.
 We had lamb tajine with plenty of plum sauce (tajine aux pruneaux) and sheep brochettes.
-Even though it seemed tasty, I eventually had to face the challenge of the evening.
+Even though it seemed tasty, I had to face the challenge of the evening.
 I had to eat everything with my hands, only with the help of a piece of flatbread.
 After dinner, we returned to Casa Aya Medina past the Borj Nord fort and the ruins of the former Merinids tombs.
-From there, you could see the whole medina of Fes, lit down in the depression.
+From there, you could see the whole medina of Fes with thousands of lights glittering down in the depression.

 Fes old medina (I) is the first travelogue about Fes, Morocco.
 Its continuation, the second post, can be found at the following link Fes old medina (part II).
 And here are all the Travelogues from Morocco (x21).